sedouard/case-studies/_posts/2015-10-17-Cloud-Agnostic-Deployments-With-BOSH.md

-# Deplyoing Scalable Application Services to Azure using BOSH
+#Deploying Scalable Application Services to Azure using BOSH